SecondNewtonLaw/Global-Functions-Documentation/Libraries/Signals.md

 ### Parameters

-- `signal` - The signal to be restored
+- `signal` - The signal to be restored.

 ### Example